TUDelftGeodesy/caroline/docs/development.md

 - A preparation function in [caroline/preparation.py](../caroline/preparation.py) called `prepare_<job>` (always)
 - A bash file from [templates](../templates) (optional)

+All jobs are started using [scripts/start_job.sh](../scripts/start_job.sh), which takes 5 required arguments and 3 optional arguments:
+1. the parameter file (full path)
+2. the track (integer)
+3. the job type (e.g. `depsi`)
+4. the CAROLINE installation directory
+5. the CAROLINE virtual environment directory
+6. (optional) the directory in which the bash file is located
+7. (optional) the name of the bash file (without the full path)
+8. (optional) the name of the file to which to write the SLURM job ID (for the email generation)

+If 5 arguments are passed, only the preparation function is run.
+If all 8 are passed, the preparation function is run, and then the bash file.
+All of this is handled by the [scheduler](../caroline/scheduler.py).

 #### The preparation function

 This function should do everything necessary to be able to start the job.
 This can include